statgen/pheweb/deploy/pheweb/README.md

 Assuming your are starting off with a new cluster
+0. Check version of gcloud
+   gcloud --version

+   Requires at least : beta 2020.01.31

 1. install helm
    https://helm.sh/docs/intro/install/
 2. get gcloud credentials for your cluster